last update:

 In the late Middle Ages, more and more European cities held large fairs.
 Those cities, like Cologne, Frankfurt/Main and Leipzig, were usually at the crossroads of major trade routes.
 Due to their economic importance, the major trade fairs held special privileges.
 Visiting merchants and their goods were protected, and, if necessary, they received an escort.

 The trade fairs of Leipzig have a long history.
 They took place at Jubilate, Michaelis and New Year (Jubilate = third Sunday after Easter, Michaelis = 29 September).
 In contrast to the fairs regularly held in most towns and cities of the region, the Leipzig trade fair was protected by imperial privilege.
 Emperor Maximilian declared them imperial fairs in 1497.
 Maximilian confirmed the privilege in 1507 and set out additional stipulations.
 The Leipzig trade fairs became not only a hub for commerce but also a place for cultural exchange and the dissemination of knowledge.
-From then on, it was prohibited to hold fairs in a fifteen-mile radius around Leipzig (about 115 kilometres), all the roads to and from the city had to be kept open and confiscating or taking goods destined for the fair was considered a crime.
+From then on, it was prohibited to hold fairs within a fifteen-mile radius of Leipzig (about 115 kilometres).
+All roads to and from the city had to remain open, and confiscating or taking goods destined for the fair was considered a crime.

 Halle